Sunroom Roof Options

 From an aesthetic design perspective, it’s important to make sure the roof style is a fit with the roofline or rooflines of your existing home.
 You want your new porch or sunroom to look like it is original to your home.
 Does your home have a gable roof?
 A Shed roof?
 Does it have a couple different roof lines?
 We want to make sure the new roof shape fits your home by complementing what exists.
 It’s important to note that you do not need to match the roof shapes with your existing roof lines, but you do want to make sure they complement each other.

-A flat roof or mono-sloped roof - The first question we always receive about a flat roof is whether it will hold water.
+The first question we always receive about a flat/mono-sloped roof is whether it will hold water.
 The good news is that flat roofs are not completely flat for that reason.
 Any good builder will build a slight angle and proper drainage into the space to ensure no resting water.
 If this room addition is in an area subjected to falling leaves and other debris, those can certainly accumulate on the roof.
 A flat roof tends to be less expensive than a gabled roof.

 Sunroom Window Options